massive-armadillo/crowd_count_19th_11_Pro_Palestine_Protest_CPH/README.md

+# Crowd count
-# Assessment of protesters joining the march on 19th Nov 2023, in Copenhagen (Denmark).
+## Assessment of protesters joining the march on 19th Nov 2023, in Copenhagen (Denmark).

 ## Method: Jacob's method applied to UAV imagery